 This second suite of Runscope tests checks that your SCIM app can handle actual requests to Create, Read, Update and Delete (CRUD) user profile information.

-Note: Okta does not delete user profiles, but instead marks them as
+Note: Okta doesn't delete user profiles, but instead marks them as

 active=falseto deactivate them.